danraskin/danraskin/README.md

 ## ⍄⍄⎲⎲ Dan Raskin ⎳⎳⍄⍄
 On this corner of the internet, I'm a Fullstack Software Engineer.
 Currently in the mode of learning and exploring.
-This repo/portfolio will remain a work in progress as I...
+This repo/portfolio will remain a work in progress!

 ◁◁◁ Interests: ▷▷▷
   - electronic music
-  - science fiction-type literature
-  - ecology
-  - "history"
+  - making technology that works for people, not 'consumers'

 ◁◁◁ Aspirations: ▷▷▷
-  - Leveling up!
+  - leveling up!
+Currently working on basic Python.
-  - IoT ? ? ?
+  - IoT ? ? ? very little progress on this front yet, but hardware rules!
-  - Decoupling digital technologies from mass-engineered rapid dopamine cycling experiments and the general commodification of life.
-Is this possible?

 ## Portfolio